- Apply for admission to the graduate program. There is no paper application. You must apply online at www.applytexas.com.

 Since a limited number of students are accepted, meeting or exceeding all the admission requirements is not a guarantee of admission to the program.

-Your admission status is determined by the program AFTER you have applied to the university for admission for graduate studies.
 The university recognizes five categories of graduate admission for Master's students: (1) Full Graduate Admission; (2) Conditional Admission; (3) Provisional Admission; (4) Special Admission; (5) Non-degree Seeking.
 The requirements for each category are determined as follows:

 FULL GRADUATE ADMISSION